 - Limitation of Flexion: The diagnostic code for limitation of flexion is 5260.
 According to the rating criteria, if the knee can straighten, but can’t bend all the way, it is rated under 5260.
 The different percentages available are 0%, 10%, 20%, and 30%.
 These ratings are assigned based on how much the knee can bend.
 So, the less the knee can bend, the higher the rating will be.
 There are specific range of motion measurements that correspond with each percentage which can be found here.

 - Limitation of Extension: The diagnostic code for limitation of extension is 5261.
 This diagnostic code is used when the knee’s mobility isn’t frozen, but it can’t straighten all the way.
 The different percentages available are: 0%, 10%, 20%, 30%, 40%, and 50%.
 These ratings are assigned based on the knee’s ability to straighten.
-The more the knee disability prevents the leg from straightening, the high the rating will be.
+The more the knee disability prevents the leg from straightening, the higher the rating will be.
 Again, there are specific range of motion measurements that correspond with each percentage, and can be found here.

 - Total Knee Replacements: If your knee disability becomes so severe that a total knee replacement is required you will automatically receive a temporary 100% rating for one year post surgery.
 After that one year period, the knee will be rated according to the severity of any remaining problems.
-The highest rating available for residuals of the total knee replacement (rated under diagnostic code is 60%.
+The highest rating available for residuals of the total knee replacement is 60%.
 A 60% rating will be assigned when there is weakness and severe pain with motion.
 If the pain is not severe, but you have limited range of motion in your knee, your knee will be rated according to the criteria set forth for limitation of flexion and/or limitation of extension.

 - Partial Knee Replacements: Unlike total knee replacements, partial knee replacements do not have their own diagnostic code.
 Instead, partial knee replacements are rated according to any symptoms that are caused by the replacement such as limited motion.

 Knowing these different ratings allows you to be aware of whether you’re entitled to receive more compensation from the VA.
-Yes, bending and straightening your knee both involve your ability to move your knee, but they involve different movements.
+For example, bending and straightening your knee both involve your ability to move your knee, but they involve different movements.
 Therefore, you can receive ratings for both limitation of flexion and limitation of extension for the same knee.
-If the knee can move, but is limited in its ability to bend or straighten it should be rated under diagnostic code 5260 and 5261.
+If the knee can move, but is limited in its ability to bend or straighten, it should be rated under diagnostic code 5260 and 5261.